Garlic Herb Hasselback Potatoes

 Notes

 • Choose potatoes that are the same size for even cooking.
+If your potatoes are large, they will take longer to bake.

 • Store leftovers in an airtight container in the refrigerator for 3-4 days.

 • Air fryer directions: Preheat your air fryer to 400 degrees.
-Place the potatoes in the basket and fry for 30 minutes or until fork tender.
+Place the potatoes in the basket and fry for 30 minutes or until fork-tender.
 Brush with the remaining butter and serve!

 • Reheat in an air fryer preheated to 400 degrees for 5-6 minutes or until heated through.